 Implementation of this project will take place during unprecedented times.
 Georgia, the country with the population of around 3.7 million, has so far 1,225 reported confirmed cases of coronavirus with 1,000 fully recovered as of August 8, 2020.
 Seventeen (17) people have died from COVID-19 in the country and most of them with a number of underlying health problems.
 Many international reputable publishing outlets wrote about Georgia’s successful fight against COVID-19.
 Country implemented early lockdowns and rigorous mitigation measures.
 All governmental organizations moved to the distance mode working arrangements.
 It will be essential to have all necessary arrangements in place to ensure that the Project activities are implemented as effective as possible.

 In general, Georgia have strong internet access and coverage.
 All ministries and their sub-ordinated structures that will be involved in the implementation process of the project, proved that they can operate virtually.
 Designated electronic system where PIU staff can access key information such as the PAD, legal agreement, POM, etc will be created in early August.
-The project staff has special access and accounts toto to use all electronic platforms available for the MoIDPLHSA personnel, as required.
+The project staff has special access and accounts to to use all electronic platforms available for the MoIDPLHSA personnel, as required.
 Dedicated trainings were conducted by the Ministry, for some staff of the PIU in Document Electronic System (DES).

 COVID-19 teams (country/World Bank) will build on the substantial experience of Fragility, Conflict and Violence (FCV) country projects, where Bank teams and counterparts are frequently limited in conducting assessments/missions to key areas of countries (if not precluded from country visits, altogether, for certain periods).
 The PIU should stand ready for such “indirect/virtual” implementation/supervision missions.